codecov/example-rust/README.md

 Note that setting the environment variable `RUSTFLAGS="-C link-dead-code"` during tests build may improve coverage accuracy by preventing dead-code elimination.
-This variable should not be set when building releases since it will increase binary size.
+Do not set this variable when creating release builds since it will increase binary size.

 After you've run the tests and created a cobertura.xml report, you can